FAIRmat-NFDI/AreaA-data_modeling_and_schemas/AFM/Readme.md

 The correction also depends on the geometry of the cantilever, most commonly a rectangular beam or an A-shaped spring.

+## calibration for friction
+The two key parameters are similar, but different than above.
+Again we need a sensor response describing the relation between the detected signal and the twist angle, then this angle and the actual torque.

+# Force measurements
+While it is usually a different way of operating an AFM, generating force-distance curves, it is directly employed in quantitative imaging mode.

+Force-distance curves are measured driving the vertical position of the probe either moving the sample or the probe.
+This direction is denoted usually as Z-axis.

+There are two main modes used in this measurement:
+ - driving the Z-positioner with a predefined speed and detect the force (and Z-position)
+ - maintain a constant force by moving the Z-position, the so called force-clamp mode

+In both modes the probe is pushed to the surface up to a predefined maximal force, and then the actual measurement begins.
+Force-distance scans still report the X,Y piezo position of the head, thus it is possible to create maps of derived model parameters.

 # Reporting scans
 From the description above it is clear that not all experiments can be described using the same parameters.
 There is a major difference between contact and non-contact methods.
 All may require to have a proper sensor response and spring constant calibration, but the latter also require a free oscillation resonance measured.
 Other SPM methods will require further parameters, but these can be easily appended.

+The instruments actually record numeric values from analog to digital (A/D) converters, which are first converted to voltage or current based on hardware parameters, then to physical units based on calibration of the components.

+## piezo positions
+Piezoelectric stacs show a non-linear characteristics in their voltage - position relation.
+Usually this is approximated as a second order polynomial, and is calibrated by the manufacturer using interferomentic position measurements.

+Since these stacks age, thus their parameters change with time, every system provides means to tune these parameters based on scans of reference samples (provided by the manufacturer).
+Another way of countering this problem is that many models developed after about 2000 includes capacitive sensor based position detection to measure the actual position of the various piezo actuators.
+Capacitive sensors are less accurate than the interferometric method, but also robust and stable.
+(Less accurate meaning typically +/- 1-2 nm.)

+Thus, the devices often record the piezo positions based on the voltage applied to the piezo stacks, and another set as 'measured' positions.

+## file formats
+Most systems report data in proprietary file formats.
+These may contain all necessary information about the scanner, calibration parameters, etc., but reading them can be complicated.

+### Gwyddeon
+The open source software [Gwyddeon](https://github.com/christian-sahlmann/gwyddion) is capable of reading many of the available file formats, and provides an OSS output version for other users.
+The original [website](https://gwyddion.net/) is down for a few months now, which may mean that it is time to fork the original repo.